Every Drop Counts Kids Poster Contest

 One winning entry will be selected from each of the 13 County Commission Districts.
 The top posters will be awarded prizes and in the 2015 Every Drop Counts Water Conservation postcard calendar.
 Their artwork will be featured in the Water Conservation Photo Gallery.

 All 13 students will be recognized by the Board of County Commissioners at a meeting and may receive additional prizes.

 All students who submit an entry will receive a D-rop t-shirt in recognition of their participation in the project.

 The winning posters will be selected by a panel of judges, using the following criteria:

-Conservation Message (50 points) - Does the poster convey the theme's message clearly and link to the water conservation subject?
+Conservation Message (50 points) - Does the poster convey the theme's message clearly and link to the water and energy conservation subject?